 Netatmo wants you to text your home as well as talk to it

-How Amazon, Google and Apple use your smart speaker data
+Smart home privacy: What Amazon, Google and Apple do with your data